Geoffrey Plantagenet, Count of Anjou: Early life

 Geoffrey was the elder son of Fulk V of Anjou and Ermengarde of Maine.
-Geoffrey received his nickname from the yellow sprig of broom blossom (genêt is the French name for the planta genista, or broom shrub) he wore in his hat.
 The chronicler John of Marmoutier described Geoffrey as handsome, red haired, jovial, and a great warrior.
 King Henry I of England, having heard reports on Geoffrey's talents and prowess, sent legates to Anjou to negotiate a marriage between his 25-year-old daughter Matilda and Geoffrey.
-Consent was obtained from both parties, and on 10 June 1128 the fifteen-year-old Geoffrey was knighted in Rouen by King Henry, in preparation for the wedding.
+Consent was obtained from both parties, and on 10 June 1128 King Henry, who was also the duke of Normandy, knighted the 15-year-old Geoffrey in preparation for the wedding.
+Geoffrey of Anjou perhaps received the nickname (much later used for the royal dynasty that resulted from this marriage) from the yellow sprig of broom blossom (genêt is the French name for the planta genista, or broom shrub) he wore in his hat.

 Marriage

 Geoffrey and Matilda's marriage took place in 1128.
-The marriage was meant to seal a lasting peace between England, Normandy (an English possession since William I) and Anjou.
-She was eleven years older than Geoffrey, and very proud of her status as dowager empress (as opposed to being a mere countess), and which she kept for the remainder of her life.
-Their marriage was a stormy but happy one with frequent long separations; they had three sons Henry, Geoffrey and William.
+The marriage was meant to seal a lasting peace between England, Normandy and Anjou.
+She was eleven years older than Geoffrey and very proud of her status as dowager empress (as opposed to being a mere countess), which she kept for the remainder of her life.
+Their relationship was a stormy but happy one with frequent long separations.
+Matilda returned to her father's court after only a few months.
+Upon intervention from King Henry I, Matilda returned to Geoffrey, and Matilda became pregnant with their first son, the future King Henry II, not long after.
+They had three sons Henry, Geoffrey and William.